FredKSchott/snowpack/docs/04-advanced-usage.md

 ### webDependencies

-By default, Snowpack will install your `web_modules/` dependencies using the raw package code found in your `node_modules/` directory.
-This means that each packages is installed twice in your project: once in each directory.
+By default, Snowpack will install your `web_modules/` dependencies by reading package code out of your `node_modules/` directory.
+This means that each packages is installed twice in your project: first with npm/yarn and then again with Snowpack.

-Snowpack can be configured to fully manage your frontend dependencies via the new "webDependencies" key in your `package.json` project manifest.
+You can simplify your dependencies by configuring Snowpack to fully manage your frontend dependencies via the new "webDependencies" key in your `package.json` project manifest.

 ```diff
 {